BOE Quick Checklist

 The Lewis County Board of Equalization is an independent body of private citizens that hears and decides appeals related to property valuation and other determinations by the Lewis County Assessor.
 Appointed by the County Commissioners, the Board is established by the laws of Washington State and governed by the Washington State Department of Revenue.
 The Board of Equalization is committed to ensuring that adequate guidance and information is available to taxpayers in preparing a proper appeal.

-The Assessor mailed 2020 assessment notices for real property parcels on October 6, 2020.
-Completed taxpayer petition forms must be postmarked or received in the Board of Equalization’s office by December 5, 2020.
 You must submit a separate petition form for each tax parcel.
-For more information, please contact our office at (360) 740-1391, TTY/TDD call 711, or send e-mail to firstname.lastname@example.org .
+Each petition MUST HAVE a value change notice to be considered complete.
+For more information, please contact our office at (360) 740-1391, TTY/TDD call 711, or send e-mail in C/O Tammy Martin BOE@lewiscountywa.gov .

-- Please refer to the BOE Checklist for all necessary documentation and requirements.
+- Please refer to the BOE Quick Checklist for all necessary documentation and requirements.

 - If you are appealing your real property taxes, please download the Petition For Real Property.